ndodswor/Duda/README.md

     These language flags will be displayed based on the suffix and order of languages listed in the MLV.languages array.

-    The language set in MLV.defaultLanguage variable is assumed to be used for pages without a suffix.
+    The script assumes that any page without a suffix was written in the language set in the MLV.defaultLanguage variable.

     When a user visits the site again after leaving, a cookie (with default duration of one day) will direct them to the appropriate language home page.